sunhongfu/deepMRI/DCRNet/README.md

 ```

 ## <span id="head8"> Train new DCRNet </span>
-1. Prepare and preprocess your data with the code provided in folder 'MatlabCodes':
+1. Prepare and preprocess your data with the code provided in folder 'MatlabCodes', and have a read on TrainingDataLoader.py:
 ```matlab
     matlab -nodispaly -r PrepareTrainingData
 ```
-2. Go to folder "../PythonCodes/" and run the folling code (this is a script for quick training, complicated full-version training scripts will be updated soon):
+2. Go to folder "../PythonCodes/" and run the folling code:

 ```python
     python TrainDCRNet.py